-The OCV Model 94-1 check valve is a simple on-off valve which opens wide to allow forward flow and closes tightly to prevent backflow.
+The OCV Model 94-3 check valve is a simple on-off valve which opens wide to allow forward flow and closes tightly to prevent backflow.
 It consists of the following:

 - 1. Model 65 Basic Valve, a hydraulically-operated, diaphragm-actuated, globe or angle valve with an elastomer-on-metal seal. - 2.
-Model 141-3 Flow Control Valve, a needle-type valve which provides adjustable, restricted flow in one direction and free flow in the opposite direction.
-On the 94-1, the flow control valve is connected as an opening speed control. - 3.
+Two Model 141-1 Check Valves, one in the valve "opening line" allowing flow from the diaphragm chamber to the downstream side, and one in the valve "closing" line allowing flow to the diaphragm chamber from the downstream side. - Two Model 141-2 Needle Valves, one each in the "opening" and "closing" lines, serving as the opening and closing speed controls, respectively. - 4.
 Model 159 Y-Strainer (standard on water service valves) or Model 123 Inline Strainer (standard on fuel service valves).
-The strainer protects the pilot system from solid contaminants in the line fluid. - Model 141-4 Ball Valve (standard on water service valves, optional on fuel service valves), useful for isolating the pilot system for maintenance or troubleshooting. - Model 155 Visual Indicator, which enables the user to determine the position of the valve at a glance.
+The strainer protects the pilot system from solid contaminants in the line fluid. - Two Model 141-4 Ball Valves (standard on water service valves, optional on fuel service valves), useful for isolating the pilot system for maintenance or troubleshooting. - Model 155 Visual Indicator, which enables the user to determine the position of the valve at a glance.

-At user option, the 94-1 may also be equipped with a Model 150 Limit Switch Assembly which can be used to give an electrical indication of valve position.
+At user option, the 94-3 may also be equipped with a Model 150 Limit Switch Assembly which can be used to give an electrical indication of valve position.